 - The VPDC is reviewed each year to ensure it continues to meet national reporting needs and support research to improve quality of care and outcomes.

 The Victorian Perinatal Data Collection (VPDC) is a population-based surveillance system that collects for analysis comprehensive information on the health of mothers and babies, to contribute to improvements in their health.
+The data collection fulfills part of the legislative requirements for the Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM).

 Reporting and analysis